apple/foundationdb/documentation/sphinx/source/disk-snapshot-backup.rst

 ``FoundationDB Server Version``   software version of the ``fdbserver``                      command line argument to snap create binary
 ``CreationTime``                  current system date and time                               time obtained by calling the system time
 ``FoundationDB Cluster File``     cluster file which has cluster-name, magic and             read from the location of the cluster file location
-                                  the list of coordinators.                                  mentioned in the command line arguments.
-Command line arguments of ``fdbserver`` can be accessed from
+                                  the list of coordinators, cluster file is detailed         mentioned in the command line arguments.
+Command here :ref:`foundationdb-cluster-file`                      line arguments of ``fdbserver`` can be accessed from
                                                                                              /proc/$PPID/cmdline
 ``Config Knobs``                  command line arguments passed to ``fdbserver``             available from command line arguments of ``fdbserver``
                                                                                              or from foundationdb.conf
 ``IP Address + Port``             host address and port information of the ``fdbserver``     available from command line arguments of ``fdbserver``
                                   that is invoking the snapshot ``LocalityData``                  machine id, zone id or any other locality information      available from command line arguments of ``fdbserver``
-``Name for the snapshot file``    Recommended name for the disk snapshot                     cluster-name:ip-addr:port:UID
+``Name for the snapshot file``    recommended name for the disk snapshot                     cluster-name:ip-addr:port:UID
 ================================  ========================================================   ========================================================

 ``snapshot create binary`` will not be invoked on processes which does not have any persistent data (for example, Cluster Controller or Master or MasterProxy).
 Since these processes are stateless, there is no need for a snapshot.
 Any specialized configuration knobs used for one of these stateless processes need to be copied and restored externally.